Start planning your trip

 8. Kitchen Goods

 Please take a look at the kitchen goods corner too.
 You'll find a lot of convenient and fun inventions at most 100 yen stores.You will also find tablecloths, sponges, and cleaning supplies.

-There's a one push microwave pasta container where pasta can be safely boiled in the microwave, a garlic crusher that grinds the garlic in one go and a silicone steamer that can go in the microwave.
-They're very convenient - once you use them, you’ll wonder how you lived without them.
+For unique items, you can sometimes find one-push microwave pasta containers where pasta can be safely boiled in the microwave, garlic crushers that grind garlic easily, and silicone steamers that can go in the microwave.
+They're very convenient, and once you use them, you’ll wonder how you lived without them.

-The 100 yen shops in Japan have a wide variety of smartphone cases for various models too.
-When you need to buy smartphone chargers, earphones, protective covers, or stylus for touch screens you should buy them at a 100 yen shop.
+100 yen stores in Japan also have a wide variety of smartphone cases compatible with iPhones, Androids, and various models too.
+When you need to buy smartphone chargers, USB cords, earphones, protective covers, or stylus for touch screens, you should buy them at a 100 yen shop.
 Many items are high-quality, making them ideals as souvenirs, too.
 Many cases come in playful Japanese patterns, too.

 Images by Pixta